qutech/QuMADA/docs/device_object.rst

 Another important feature is the possibility to save and load device working points.
 To store a certain configuration as your default working point, use device.save_defaults.
 This stores all parameter values (of parameters that can be set).
 With device.set_defaults() you can reset it to the stored configuration.
 Alternatively you can use "device.save_state(name)" and "device.set_state(name)" to store and set multiple working points with custom names.
 They can also be accessed via "device.states" in case you forgot the name.
-Be aware that the set commands currently set the parameters instead of ramping to them, which can endanger your device if it is sensitive to voltage jumps.
+For all of those methods the parameters are ramped to the final state by default (with the default QuMada ramp rate).
+You can use the argument "ramp = False" to avoid this, or use keyword arguments (ramp_rate, duration) to adjust the ramp speed when calling the methods.
+Alternatively, you can set the parameter "device.ramp" to True or False in order to control the behaviour for the complete device.

 ###############